PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 This section is more important for real projects but is good to include in school projects. <br />
 One of the main purposes of GitHub and similar services is to provide a means for project collaboration. <br />
-Tell someone how they can contribute.
+Tell someone how they can contribute to this project.

 ## Author